r2ctx/Gesture-Controlled-Obstacle-Avoidence-Car/index.md

   }
 }

-//for some reason Arduino Uno and Nano are reading different values from the same joystick void joyStick() {
+//for some reason Arduion Uno and Nano are reading different values from the same joystick void joyStick() {
  int X = analogRead(VRx);
  int Y = analogRead(VRy);